 - Black Forest Bakery and Cafe (Amherst, NH) – The cronuts are IT.
 Also, the maple bacon donuts.
 They don’t have a wide donut selection but you don’t need one.
 These are all the donut you need.

-- The Local Moose (Manchester, NH) – These are gourmet donuts at a gourmet price but every one we’ve had has been amazing.
+- The Local Moose (Now rebranded as Eighty-Eight Coffee Co.) – These are gourmet donuts at a gourmet price but every one we’ve had has been amazing.
 The maple bacon is my fave but they did a great job on this spicy chocolate donut and the holiday gingerbread donut with a gingerbread man cookie on top too.

 - Klemm’s Bakery (Windham, NH) – Take cash!
 These traditional style donuts are never a disappointment.
 They have two locations but we’ve only been to the one on Indian Rock Rd.
 They have a wide variety to choose from.